AztecProtocol/aztec-packages/docs/docs/learn/concepts/communication/cross_chain_calls.md

 In Aztec, what we call _portals_ are the key element in facilitating communication between L1 and L2.
 While typical L2 solutions rely on synchronous communication with L1, Aztec's privacy-first nature means this is not possible.
 You can learn more about why in the previous section.

-Traditional L1 <-> L2 communication might involve direct calls between L2 nd L1 contracts.
+Traditional L1 <-> L2 communication might involve direct calls between L2 and L1 contracts.
 However, in Aztec, due to the privacy components and the way transactions are processed (kernel proofs built on historical data), direct calls between L1 and L2 would not be possible if we want to maintain privacy.

 Portals are the solution to this problem, acting as bridges for communication between the two layers.
 These portals can transmit messages from public functions in L1 to private functions in L2 and vice versa, thus enabling messaging while maintaining privacy.